Sakthi-S99/JAVA-Training/README.md

 # JAVA-Training
 JAVA Questions &amp; Solutions.
-Here is the questions and answer for java programming.
+Here is the questions and answer for java asssignment on 20-04-2022.